murkl/arch-os/installer/README.md

 Nothing points at any of this from `installer.yaml`: each part is found by its own name.
-A release is the runtime binary with this folder beside it and the recovery beside that — one binary, two programs, and the first thing it asks is which of them to open.
+A release is the runtime binary with this folder beside it and the recovery beside that: one binary, two programs, and the first thing it asks is which of them to open.

 ## What a run is called